Rillus/rillus.github.io/_posts/2025-11-25-scrabber-scrabble-score-keeper.md

 ---

 The app now lives at [v0-scrabble-score-keeper.vercel.app](https://v0-scrabble-score-keeper.vercel.app/) and is ready for your next Scrabble Game.
-You can also download/fork/eat the [source code](https://github.com/rillus/scrabber)if that's to your taste.
+You can also download/fork/eat the [source code](https://github.com/rillus/scrabber) if that's to your taste.
 ## What’s next on the board?
 The backlog sits right beside the spec so that Future Riley has a roadmap when the next rainy Sunday hits:
 - Save previous games so we can keep a running league table.